Drugs

 • Etomidate acts on GABA receptors moderating the activity of chloride channels; it makes neurons less excitable without any major cardiovascular impact.

-• It causes an adrenal inhibition of corticosteroid synthesis, therefore only a single bolus dose is recommended for induction to minimize adrenal suppression.
+• Its use in sepsis has been challenged because of the dose-dependent adrenal inhibition of corticosteroid synthesis, therefore only a single bolus dose is recommended for induction –not as a continuous infusion– but to minimize adrenal suppression.

 Onset 15-45 sec